sergioestella/job-offers/_posts/2015-09-30-offer-front-end-senior-engineer.markdown

 ## Job Summary:

-We are looking for a senior front end engineer to join our team.
+We are looking for a senior front end engineer to join our team on a full time contract in our office in Madrid.

 We are a creative digital agency based in Madrid and Cambridge.
 We design and develop web applications, mobile apps, interactive maps, data visualization products and state-of-the-art interfaces for international organizations focusing on conservation, development, open data and citizenship.